NREL/mappymatch/docs/source/general/contributing.rst

 Flake8
 ________________________________________

-Implemented as CI, but not as Pre-Commit hook.
+Implemented as CI and Pre-Commit hook.

 `Flake8 <https://flake8.pycqa.org/en/latest/>`_ is a linting tool that wraps PyFlakes, pycodestyle, and Ned Batchelder's McCabe script into a single package.